chin-rcip/CRITERIA/README.md

 CRITERIA can be used in two ways, via either the live demonstrator or the command line interface (CLI).
 > **Note**: The script processes triples in random order, meaning the user would not have control on the order of statements in the mermaid output.
 It also means that running the script over the same RDF file would generate slightly different Mermaid files (i.e. different order of statements), meaning different graphs (i.e. nodes of the same level in different positions).
 However, the top node’s position and the hierarchy will remain the same.

 ### Live Demonstrator

+> **Disclaimer**: Please note the following points before using the live demonstrator:
+> 1. Do NOT enter any sensitive data into the input file that will be transformed into a diagram (unclassified data only);
+> 2. The live demonstrator is NOT a bilingual nor accessible application.
+>
+> Contact us at [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca) for further questions on that topic.

 The live demonstrator is [available here](http://chinrcip.pythonanywhere.com).